BBC News Ukrainian: Programs

 "Morning with the BBC" and "Good evening from London" were two of the most popular programmes broadcast directly from the British capital and from Kyiv, the latter was interactive.
 On Fridays BBC editors invited guests, well known people in Ukraine, who were specialists in various fields: politicians, analysts, scientists etc.

 "Morning with the BBC" started at 6 a.m.
 Kyiv time on weekdays and was broadcast for one hour by Radio Era and other partner stations.
 It was on air on ultra-short waves in Kharkiv and Kyiv regions.

-In 2022, following the Russian invasion of Ukraine the BBC launched a 30 minute daily TV news bulletin.
+In 2022, following the Russian invasion, the BBC launched a 30-minute daily TV news bulletin.
 On the first week of the Russian invasion, BBC News Ukraine reached a record audience of 5.6 million people across bbc.ua and various social media platforms.
 Over the following two months, the service has maintained a weekly digital audience that is more than double its average for the previous years.